henryliuser/studio1/studio1.md

 -shade only gets one midair dashreset from getHurt -added cd on potassium cannon
 -instant damage on burnPlat
--bananas stick to surfaces and move with moving platforms
+-bananas stick to surfaces and move with moving platform boomerang disappears on contact with self